What is in the assistive technology booths?

 - Dolphin EasyConverter

 Some assistive technology is available on all University computer cluster PCs.
-To gain access to the full suite, you must be registered with Learning Support, Disability and Mental Health Services and ask your keyworker.
+To gain access to the full suite, you must be registered with the Student Disability Service and ask your keyworker.